• Students

 More on How to Prepare for the FAFSA

-Students and parents should get a federal student aid FSA ID and keep it in a safe place.
+Students and parents should create an FSA (Federal Student Aid) ID and keep it in a safe place.
 Your FSA ID is the username and password you select when you create an FSA account online.

 With your FSA ID, you can “sign” your FAFSA electronically and complete the federal student aid process completely online.
-Also you can make corrections to your application once it is filed and access your information online.
+Also, you can make corrections to your application once it is filed, and access your information online when you need to.
 If you are under 24 years old, it is likely you and one of your parents will each need an FSA ID.

-You can create an FSA account and your FSA ID at www.fsaid.ed.gov.
-You will use the same FSA ID to reapply, and to access your student aid records each year.
+You can create an FSA account / FSA ID on the Federal Student Aid website.
+You will use the same FSA ID to reapply each year, and to access your student aid records.

 Note: To fill out and submit your FAFSA is FREE.
 Any websites and services that charge a fee are not associated with the federal government.
 You do not have to pay anyone for assistance and there are many free resources for help, such as the college you plan on attending, and the Federal Student Aid Information Center at (800) 433-3243.